Any filter removed from ACAM must be either:

 5 - Mounting a non-standard filter wheel

-6 - Mounting a filter in the focal-plane slide
+6 - Mounting a filter or custom mask in the focal-plane slide

 Appendix 1 - Filters, adaptors, tools etc.